aerospike/act/README.md

 * actconfig_1x_2d.txt - run a normal load test on two devices at a time
 * actconfig_1x_4d.txt - run a normal load test test on four devices at a time

-To modify the config file, you must change:
+When modifying config files, you must be sure to set:

 1. the device name(s)
 2. the number of reads/writes to perform